-Let us look at some scientific achievements that reveal the different levels of research impact:
+Let's explore some scientific achievements revealing the different levels of research impact:

-- Lists of major scientific achievements:

-- 1. The 50 Greatest Breakthroughs Since the Wheel

-- 2. Timeline of scientific discoveries

-- Several science outreach associations and magazines have selected the major scientific achievements over the last 10 years, such as National Geographic Top 20 scientific discoveries of the decade or the Smithsonian Magazine article The Top Ten Scientific Discoveries of the Decade.
-Some selected science communication articles that provide an overview of some of these major discoveries as follows: - 1.
-Astronomers Capture First-Ever Image of a Supermassive Black Hole - 2.
-Editing genes: CRISPR genome editing - 3.
-CERN Detects the Higgs Boson: The Higgs Boson - 4.
-A Vaccine and New Treatments to Fight Ebola: 'Make Ebola a thing of the past': first vaccine against deadly virus approved - 5.
-New Human Relatives: A new species of Homo from the Late Pleistocene of the Philippines - 6.
+- · Lists of major scientific achievements - 1.
+The 50 Greatest Breakthroughs Since the Wheel - 2.
+Timeline of scientific discoveries - Several science outreach associations and magazines have selected the major scientific achievements over the last 10 years, such as National Geographic's Top 20 scientific discoveries of the decade or the Smithsonian Magazine article The Top Ten Scientific Discoveries of the Decade. - Below are selected science communication articles providing an overview of some of these major discoveries: - 1.
+Astronomers Capture First-Ever Image of a Supermassive Black Hole. - 2.
+Editing genes: CRISPR genome editing. - 3.
+CERN Detects the Higgs Boson: The Higgs Boson. - 4.
+A vaccine and new treatments to fight Ebola: 'Make Ebola a thing of the past': first vaccine against deadly virus approved.

+- 5. New human relatives: A new species of Homo from the Late Pleistocene of the Philippines. - 6.
 Climate change: The last five years were the hottest ever recorded - 7.
-New space missions: Underground Lake of Liquid Water Detected on Mars - 8.
-Fossilized Pigments Reveal the Colours of Dinosaurs: The Colours of Dinosaurs Open a New Window to Study the Past - 9.
-40,000-year-old cave art may be world's oldest animal drawing - 10.
-Lock the Planck: the kilogram has a new definition
+New space missions: Underground Lake of Liquid Water Detected on Mars. - 8.
+Fossilized pigments reveal the colours of dinosaurs: The Colours of Dinosaurs Open a New Window to Study the Past. - 9.
+40,000-year-old cave art may be the world's oldest animal drawing. - 10.
+Lock the Planck: the kilogram has a new definition.